optofab/optofab.github.io/project-requirements.md

 - [Requirement] Submitted order will email to the manager

-  - [User Story] Steve wants all submitted orders send to the manager via email, so that they don’t need to check the website.
+  - [User Story] Steve wants all submitted orders send to the manager via email, so that they don’t need to store any information on the backend of the website.
   - [Importance] :red_circle:

 <hr class="hr-dotted">